laro/Cilia/README.md

             - Range(1, 3)
         - `0..<3` – 0, 1, 2
             - RangeExclusiveEnd(0, 3)
-        - Range with step (especially for the `for` loop, to iterate downwards and/or with the given step size)
+        - Range with step (especially to iterate with the given step size in the `for` loop)
             - `1..6:2` – 1, 3, 5
                 - RangeByStep(1, 3, 2)
             - `0..<6:2` – 0, 2, 4
                 - RangeExclusiveEndByStep(0, 3, 2)
-        - Downwards iterating range,
+        - Downwards iterating range (especially to iterate downwards in the `for` loop).
-          step size is mandatory (to make it clear that we are counting down, to avoid wrong conclusions).
+          Step size is mandatory (to make it clear that we are counting down, to avoid wrong conclusions).
             - `8..0:-1` – 8, 7, 6, 5, 4, 3, 2, 1, 0
                 - RangeByStep(8, 0, -1)
                 - Not ~~`8..0`~~, as Range(8, 0) is always empty!